Logan Evans (footballer)

 Logan Evans (born 7 October 2005) is a professional Australian rules footballer playing for the Port Adelaide Football Club in the Australian Football League (AFL).

-Evans was drafted at pick #12 in the 2024 mid-season rookie draft.
+Evans was drafted in the first round at pick #12 in the 2024 mid-season rookie draft.
 He made his debut in round 15, and received a Rising Star nomination after Round 24.

+Statistics

+Updated to the end of round 22, 2026.